Why do tall golfers hit it farther?

 most of the

-the weight increased the golfer's MOI.
+the weight increased the golfer's moment of inertia (MOI).
 It now takes more torque to

 rotate the torso and the extended arms.
 That's why the clubhead speed